 Why Drive Stick Shift?

-Saving Money!
-A standard transmission will save you hundreds, even thousands of dollars on every car or truck you buy for the rest of your life.
+While driving automatic transmission vehicles may sound the comfortable and luxurious method, manual transmission vehicles will save you hundreds, even thousands of dollars on every car or truck you buy for the rest of your life.

-Employment Opportunity: Increase your employment opportunities.
-Many company vehicles have standard transmissions.
+Increase your employment opportunities.
+Many company vehicles have standard transmissions, so it’s always a plus to learn manual transmission lessons!

-Gain Control: Enjoy the safety and control that can only be achieved with a standard transmission.
-Contact Us for details.
+Enjoy the safety and control that can only be achieved with a manual transmission.

+Newport Driving School offers manual transmission lessons training based on driver’s requests.
+A standard shift vehicle is available at our facility.
 The first way to learn the details of a manual transmission is through an approved Driver Education course.
 Many high schools offer classes with both simulator and real road practice, although some do not emphasize manual transmission techniques.
-If the school's official Driver's Education class does not offer stick-shift training, it may fall on parents to demonstrate.

 A car or truck’s shift pattern is usually indicated by a small diagram on top of the shift knob.
 For most five-speed transmissions it looks like this: